techiekeith/rpi-test-os/README.md

 # rpi-test-os

-Experimental repo for building a Raspberry Pi OS.

-At the moment it's pretty much just this - https://github.com/jsandler18/raspi-kernel - with some reorganisation.
+My first attempt at writing an operating system for a Raspberry Pi, derived initially from [Jake Sandler's tutorial](https://github.com/jsandler18/raspi-kernel) with embellishments from a variety of other sources.

 SAA505x glyphs are courtesy of Mullard.